Tropical cyclones in 2022: North Atlantic Ocean

-Eastern & Central Pacific Ocean
+Eastern and Central Pacific Ocean

 On May 22, The NHC monitored a low-pressure area located several miles off the coast of Mexico for potential development.
 On May 28, the system eventually developed into a tropical depression which became the first storm in the basin and was designated as One-E by the NHC.
 Later, the system strengthened into a tropical storm and was named Agatha.
 Agatha furthermore intensified into the basin's first hurricane.
 Agatha reached its peak intensity as a Category 2 hurricane and made landfall near Puerto Angel in Mexico with winds up to 105 mph.
 This made Agatha the strongest hurricane to make landfall during the month of May in the basin.

 On the first week of June, the NHC first noted a low pressure area that formed off the Gulf of Tehuantepec, and designated the system as Invest 92E.
 On June 11, the disturbance became more organized and the system was reclassified as Tropical Depression Two-E three days later by the NHC.
 Later, the depression intensified to a tropical storm and was named Blas which became the second named storm in the Eastern Pacific basin.
 Blas further intensified into the basin's second hurricane.
 Blas's structure continued to improve, developing a mid-level eye on the western portions of the cyclone.
 On June 18, Blas weakened into a tropical storm due to unfavorable conditions causing Blas's structure to deteriorate along with its deep convection.
 Two days later, Blas transitioned into a post-tropical cyclone and dissipated on June 24.
 Blas caused four deaths, two in Guerrero and two in Puebla in Mexico.
 Additionally, six people died in El Salvador due to heavy rain related to Blas's precursor disturbance and other weather systems.
 No coastal watches or warnings were put into effect for Blas.
 As a precaution, ports in Southern Mexico, an area still recovering from the impacts of Hurricane Agatha 19 days prior closed on June 16.
 On June 11, another low pressure area formed off the coast of Central America which prompted the NHC to designated the system as Invest 93E.
 Two days later, a trough of low pressure formed a couple of hundred miles southwest of the coast of Nicaragua.